- Agendas and Minutes

 SEE ALSO: UND Academic Catalog

-IV-10 Attendance at Academic Functions
+III-10 Attendance at Academic Functions

 Attendance at academic functions is considered a part of faculty members' academic responsibilities.
 Deans will ensure that their colleges/schools are adequately represented at commencement exercises.